argent0/site-source/source/articles/2014-04-01/reporting-probabilities-carefully.markdown

 ---
 title: "Reporting probabilities carefully"
 categories: "update test"
+abstract: "This is actually a fair attempt, but not the real deal."
+order: 4
 ---

 Suppose you have an experiment with two possible outcomes.
 For example: "You